lsst-sqre/gafaelfawr/docs/applications.rst

     By default, this is ``bearer``.
     Applications that want to prompt for HTTP Basic Authentication should set this to ``basic`` instead.

+``notebook`` (optional)
+    If set to a true value, requests a notebook token for the user be generated and passed to the application in the ``X-Auth-Request-Token`` header.

-``audience`` (optional)
+``delegate_to`` (optional)
-    May be set to the value of the ``issuer.aud.internal`` configuration parameter, in which case a new token will be issued from the user's token with all the same claims but with that audience.
+    If set, requests an internal token.
+    The value of this parameter is an identifier for the service that will use this token to make additional requests on behalf of the user.
-    This newly-issued token will be returned in the ``X-Auth-Request-Token`` header instead of the user's regular token.
+    That internal token will be generated if necessary and passed in the ``X-Auth-Request-Token`` header.

-    The intent of this feature is to send an audience-restricted version of a token to an internal service, which may use it to make subrequests to other internal services but should not be able to make requests to public-facing services.
+``delegate_scope`` (optional)
+    A comma-separated list of scopes that the internal token should have.
+    This must be a subset of the scopes the authenticating token has, or the ``auth_request`` handler will deny access.
+    Only meaningful when ``delegate_to`` is also set.

 These parameters must be URL-encoded as GET parameters to the ``/auth`` route.